isralduke/11ty-starter/README.md

 ### SEO Sitemap

-Thsi project already has built-in support for an XML Sitemap, used for search engine indexing.
+This project already has built-in support for an XML Sitemap, used for search engine indexing.
 This file `sitemap-seo.njk` is the only place it exists.
 Like the 404 file, it’s excluded from the site navigation.

+### Social Media Graphics, Favicons

+Social media previews are put in this project using the [Open Graph meta elements](https://ogp.me/).
+These preview are enabled with various front matter data, such as `excerpt` and `social-image`.

+Favicons are already saved in the project so you can replace them with your own.
+Just use the sizes, filenames as they are.
+Be sure to set the `themeColor` in the `<head>` in the `/_data/site.json` file.